CharlieTruong/trivia/README.md

 * Use DynamoDB to persist user scores
 * Use CloudFormation templates to update the Alexa Skill and Lambda function
 * Identify other trivia apis that may offer multiple choice answers
+* Identify solution to fuzzily match correct answers rather than needing to be exact